non-bin/Marlin/NOTES.md

 Config was based off `https://github.com/MarlinFirmware/Configurations/tree/release-2.1.2.4/config/examples/Creality/Ender-3%20V2/CrealityV422/MarlinUI` at `401c149` on Jun 22, 2024

-*RE or RC are two different versions of the STM32F103 chip, which dictate the 256/512 firmware size, and you have an RE. standard is standard, xfer enables USB update support (which I can't make work), and Maple is depricated.
+*RE or RC are two different versions of the STM32F103 chip, which dictate the 256/512 firmware size, and you have an RE. standard is standard, xfer enables USB update support (which I can't make work, and isn't compatible with MeatPack), and Maple is depricated.

 Firmware last updated to `a942c9` on Jun 22, 2024